‘Ugh’: Life at Andrew Cuomo’s Hometown Newspaper

 The pandemic roller coaster that Mr. Cuomo rode on also took a spin on paper.
 Mr Cuomo’s popularity soared during his regular televised coronavirus briefings (sobering data, inspirational quotes, zingers from his brother, CNN host Chris Cuomo), which contrasted with that of President Trump (dangerous information, false insurance and attacks on journalists).
 Yet while other reporters at the newspaper were occasionally called upon to question Mr. Cuomo, the newspaper’s coverage manager on Capitol Hill never was.

 Now, in the wake of the Attorney General’s report, Mr. Cuomo’s tactics and his targets are in full view.
-On Tuesday, seeing the words he said circulating privately online, Mr Seiler picked up his laptop and walked out of the meeting.
+On Tuesday, seeing the words he spoke circulating privately online, Mr. Seiler picked up his laptop and walked out of the meeting.
 Then he called Brendan J. Lyons, who oversees the Times Union’s coverage of the Capitol and was on the phone with Ms DeRosa in March.

 Mr. Lyons already knew something was going on.
 He was working from home when he saw someone on Twitter calling him and Mr. Seiler, heroic.
 His first reaction: “Uh oh.”